djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 | 40M ETH  | 2.48%    | ~1 year    |

 #### Gas Changes

 Successful casper `vote` transactions are included at the end of the block so that they can be processed in parallel with normal block transactions and cost 0 gas for validators.

 The call to `initialize_epoch` at the beginning of each epoch requires 0 gas so that this protocol state transition does not take any gas allowance away from normal transactions.

 #### NULL_SENDER and Account Abstraction

-This EIP implements a limited version of account abstraction for validator's `vote` transactions.
+This EIP implements a limited version of account abstraction for validators' `vote` transactions.
 The general design was borrowed from [EIP 86](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-86.md).
-Rather than relying upon native transaction signatures, validators specify a signature contract when sending their `deposit` to `CASPER_ADDR`.
+Rather than relying upon native transaction signatures, a validator specifies a signature contract when sending their `deposit` to `CASPER_ADDR`.
 When casting a `vote`, the validator bundles and signs the parameters of their `vote` according to the requirements of their signature contract.
 The `vote` method of the casper contract checks the signature of the parameters against the validator's signature contract, exiting the transaction as unsuccessful if the signature is not successfully verified.

 This allows validators to customize their own signing scheme for votes.
 Use cases include:

 * quantum-secure signature schemes
 * multisig wallets
 * threshold schemes